Fiberglass vs Pleated Air Filters

 Are pleated air filters better than fiberglass?

-Yes, pleated air filters are better as they capture more particles and improve air quality.
+Yes, pleated air filters perform better as they capture more particles, improving overall air quality.

 What are the disadvantages of pleated air filters?